 User journey testing allows for effective assessment of the interface, the experience and the technicalities.

 One gives you the freedom and the time to carry out other tasks, whilst the other provides real-life results.
 One method of testing isn’t better than another.
 When used in tandem, they provide the recipe for a better and more usable website.

 Despite the broad coverage of automated testing, disabled user testing should never be underestimated.
 Automated programmes can highlight things like:

 - Inconsistent heading structure.

 However, they can never accurately tell you things a user tester will be able to.
 Such as:

 - A website’s colour contrasts being too low for a low vision user.

 - The content structure being complex and difficult to scan for a user with processing difficulties.

-At HeX, we use three different testing methods to be confident of a good result.
+At HeX, we use three different website accessibility testing methods to be confident of a good result.
 We start with an automated test to run through errors on the site.
 We then perform a technical manual review where one of our expert team members run through the site checking the code.
 Finally, our Shaw Trust user tester runs through the website fully.
 If you’d like to find out more about our accessible websites and user testing, get in touch with us